Haseeb-Qureshi/p2p_assignment/README.md

 ## Tips
 * Before you start coding, I recommend reading through the current codebase.
 It should be relatively straightforward to understand.
-* Before you write any code, notice how nodes behave: nodes  they quickly forget about each other and every node ends up isolated.
+* Before you write any code, notice how nodes behave: they quickly forget about each other and every node ends up isolated.
 This is because they're ignoring each other's heartbeats.
     * First, make it so when we receive a message from someone, we update when we last heard from them.
-This will prevent nodes from falling off.
+This will prevent nodes from falling off the face of the earth.
-* Next, make sure that when you receive a `PRIME` message, you update when you last heard from the originator of the message.
-That will fully connect the network.
+* Next, make sure that when you receive a `PRIME` message, you update when you last heard from the originator of the `PRIME` message.
+That should daisy-chain together the network so it's fully connected.
 * Then you want to make sure that when you receive a `PING` message, you're properly responding with a `PONG` message!
 * Finally, you'll need to implement proper gossip forwarding on `PRIME` messages.
 Follow the logic as explained earlier in this document.